 He said: "The money is always available to spend on other things but we see this as the next project.
 We are doing other projects, but this is a project that has been in the pipeline for a number of years.
 We think it is now right to spend money on this building to support its long-term future."

 He added: "We could spend less on it, but it would be like sticking a plaster over it and we will spend the money again in a few years time.
-We could spent a lot more money but we might not see the return on it."
+We could spend a lot more money but we might not see the return on it."

-Comparing Devizes to other markets he said "we don't need to revive it" and added "markets up and down the country are failing but Devizes market is doing really well".
+Comparing Devizes to other markets he said: "we don't need to revive it" and added "markets up and down the country are failing but Devizes market is doing really well".

 He continued: "Where indoor markets have had some investment they are the ones that are doing okay.
 Those that aren't having an investment are going into decline."